Happy New Year (a couple of days early)!

 The first entry of the new year next week will speak to leadership and vision, since Advancement deals primarily with management relative to ways to reach that vision.
 Enjoy this short time to consider these 5 “R”s – rest, reconnect, reflect, refresh and re-evaluate.

-May all of us be blessed with a safe, peace-filled and prosperous 2020.
+Also, in the spirit of 5, may all of us be blessed with a safe, healthy, and peace-filled, joyful and prosperous 2021.